chenxuan520/cppnet/README.en.md

     add_definitions(-DCPPNET_OPENSSL)
     link_libraries(-lssl -lcrypto)
     ```
     2. If you are using Makefile to compile, you need to add `-L./cppnet/lib` and `-lcppnet` to the compilation options.
 Here is a Makefile compilation demo.
-Of course, if it is an SSL compilation, you also need to add the lib library and **add the PPNET_OPENSSL macro**.
+Of course, if it is an SSL compilation, you also need to add the lib library and **add the CPPNET_OPENSSL macro**.
     ```Makefile
     all: libserver-makefile